TewodrosAbebe/reading_courses/README.md

-# Template for the reading course
+# Machine Learning for Language and Vision

 This is a repository contains a set file structure for submitting your course-work.